An Open Question to Our Universities on AGW: What if You Are Wrong?

-Of particular interest are the past two El Niños, which had “spikes” in '07 and '10.
+Of particular interest are the past two El Niños that had “spikes” in '07 and '10.
 But the downturns that followed wound up lower than before the spike.
-Also of interest is this question: When it comes to model analysis of global temperatures, why would the NCEP come up with a global temperature that does not support the idea that the earth is still currently warming as a recent NOAA press release implied?
+Also of interest is this question: When it comes to model analysis of global temperatures, why would the NCEP come up with a global temperature that does not support the idea that the earth is still currently warming, as a recent NOAA press release implied?
 Here is why the coming five years are huge: If, as I believe, the coming El Niño spike is followed by a bigger downturn, will the universities, lined up solidly in the anthropogenic global warming (AGW) camp, admit there is a problem?
-The current El Niño excitement is similar to the that of the great El Niño of 1997-1998.
+The current El Niño excitement is similar to that of the great El Niño of 1997-1998.
 Many on the AGW side are opining this will lead to a “step up” to a new plateau.
 And they certainly have a point here, in my opinion.
 If there is a “readjustment” up — and the chart below shows this nicely — then it will silence me for one.

 But I am curious, given the constant drumbeat that comes from government, media, academia and, most recently, papal authority and immense investments: Is there any way out for the other side that will not ruin them completely?
 I asked this question in my article, “Can an AGW Climatologist Be Truly Objective?”